Skip to content

 Created by Irish writer Ken Bruen, the private investigator Jack Taylor is a disgraced former police officer, an alcoholic, and a drug abuser.

-How to read the Jack Taylor Books in Order?
+How to read the Jack Taylor Series in Order?

-Every book in the Jack Taylor series works as a standalone story, but the lives of the different characters evolve from one novel to the other.
+Every entry in the Jack Taylor book series works as a standalone story, but the lives of the different characters evolve from one novel to the other.

 1. The Guards – Still stinging from his unceremonious ouster from the Garda Siochana, Jack Taylor is stuck in Galway with nothing to look forward to.
 Until a dazzling woman walks into the bar with a strange request and a rumor about Jack’s talent for finding things.
 When he surprises himself by getting hired, Jack has little idea of what he’s getting into.